Mithgol/fido2rss/README.md

 [![(npm package version)](https://nodei.co/npm/fido2rss.png?downloads=true&downloadRank=true)](https://npmjs.org/package/fido2rss)

+### Installing as a module

+* Latest packaged version: `npm install fido2rss`

+* Latest githubbed version: `npm install https://github.com/Mithgol/fido2rss/tarball/master`

+The module becomes installed locally and appears in `node_modules/fido2rss`.
+Then use `require('fido2rss')` to access the module.

+You may visit https://github.com/Mithgol/fido2rss#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
+(And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

+### Installing as an application

 * Latest packaged version: `npm install -g fido2rss`

 * Latest githubbed version: `npm install -g https://github.com/Mithgol/fido2rss/tarball/master`

 The application becomes installed globally and appears in the `PATH`.

-You may visit https://github.com/Mithgol/fido2rss#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
-(And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)
+Then use `fido2rss` command to run the application.

 ### Installing as a portable application